mkyuone/Inscribe/README.md

 - All external JS, CSS, and fonts are vendored under `assets/`
 - Pyodide is stored locally at `assets/vendor/pyodide/`
-- No CDN required — the app works fully offline once loaded
+- The app works fully offline once loaded

 ## Development